DMCarnahan/NanoChemGPT/CITATION.md

 - **numpy**: Numerical computing
 - **lxml**: XML/HTML processing

-Please cite these dependencies appropriately in your work.
+These dependencies should also be cited appropriately in related publications.

 ## Usage Examples in Academic Writing